pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Many alkanes / alkenes (important organic molecules) are like this, thus, such a parser is not a joke.

-The code in Rust will be as follows:
+The code in Rust will be as follows (I used online Rust playground to write and test it, https://play.rust-lang.org/?version=stable&mode=debug&edition=2024):

 ``` {.Rust .Rust}
 fn main() {